nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### `HelpCommand`

-When the `runCommand` function is executed for the `HelpCommand` object, it instantiates a `Ui` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.
+When the `runCommand` function is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.

 ### Parser logic component

+The `Parser` logic component

 ### GoalList component